Will Smith Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.93 team ERA that ranks 10th across all league pitching staffs.
+- The Rangers have the 12th-ranked team ERA among all MLB pitching staffs (4.00).

+- Rangers pitchers combine to give up 107 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Heaney makes the start for the Rangers, his 19th of the season.
-He is 6-6 with a 4.43 ERA and 97 strikeouts in 91 1/3 innings pitched.
+- Dunning gets the start for the Rangers, his 14th of the season.
+He is 8-2 with a 2.91 ERA and 63 strikeouts through 99 2/3 innings pitched.

-- The left-hander's most recent appearance came on Saturday against the Cleveland Guardians, when he threw 5 1/3 scoreless innings while giving up six hits.
+- The right-hander last pitched on Tuesday against the Tampa Bay Rays, when he tossed seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.